 Tri-County Special Education Association provides area school districts with reliable access to specialized student services.
 In brief, member districts provide all educational programs, including special education programs, and Tri-County supports the effective implementation of district programs.

 Tri-County regularly offers a comprehensive set of professional development opportunities to area educators, parents, and community members.
 Find out more.
-Professional development is improved through collaboration with the Heart of Illinois Low Incidence Association, the Parent Mentor project, and community providers of services to people with disabilities.
+Professional development is improved through collaboration with the Heart of Illinois Low Incidence Association and community providers of services to people with disabilities.

 Finally, Tri-County helps districts to identify and adapt specialized instructional materials, methods, and tools to the needs of area students.
 This service allows member districts to identify and try out new interventions before making a long-term commitment or a large investment of district resources.

 Tri-County Special Education Association was established in 1967 to help school districts in McLean, DeWitt and Logan Counties meet the special education needs of students, parents, educators and administrators.
 Today, the association employs a staff of approximately 50 people as administrators, supervisors, social workers, psychologists, occupational or physical therapists or assistants, secretaries and speech-language pathologists.
 Tri-County maintains offices in Bloomington, Clinton and Lincoln.